eliranwong/wsl2/bible_apps/desktop.md

 # Change default font

-Some characters may not be displayed correctly or nicely with your Linux default font.

-You can change the default font for displaying text in UniqueBible.app.
+You can change the app's default font to your favourite font installed on your system, by editing file "config.py" with a text editor.

-Change the 2nd line of ~/UniqueBible/htmlResources/theText.css, from

-> /* font-family: 'Calibri'; */
+Find this line and change from:

+> font = ''

 to:

-> font-family: 'Calibri';

-If you prefer a font other than 'Calibri', simply replace it with your favourite font.
+> font = 'Calibri'

+You may read more about "config.py" at https://github.com/eliranwong/UniqueBible/wiki/config_file#default-font

 # Shared marvelData folder in Windows Drive C [optional]